enginecommerce/engine-operators-manual/promotions/index.md

       notes:
       - header: "In the Promotions dropdown menu, you'll see two options:"
         permalink: 'content/promotions/dropdown_menu.html'
+      - header: To get to the Promotions Homepage, click Promotions
+    - instruction: For more details on the Promotions Categories, Follow the link below
+      permalink: /promotions/categories
+      permalink_name: Promotion Catgories

     - instruction: This is the Promotions Homepage
       images: